Gout is a type of arthritis. It occurs when uric acid builds up in blood and causes inflammation in the joints.

 Gout may occur after taking medicines that interfere with the removal of uric acid from the body.
 People who take certain medicines, such as hydrochlorothiazide and other water pills, may have a higher level of uric acid in the blood.

 - Only one or a few joints are affected.
 The big toe, knee, or ankle joints are most often affected.

 - The pain starts suddenly, often during the night.
-Pain is often described as throbbing, crushing, or excruciating.
+Pain is often severe, described as throbbing, crushing, or excruciating.